 In 2007, LLNL successfully led a first-of-a-kind effort to build a common capacity hardware environment, called the Tri-Lab Linux Capacity Clusters (TLCC1), at the three NNSA laboratories—Lawrence Livermore, Los Alamos, and Sandia.
 The TLCC1 experience proved that deploying a common hardware environment at all three sites greatly reduced the time and cost to deploy each HPC cluster.

-Since their deployment, the TLCC2 clusters have proven to be some of the most scalable, reliable, and cost-effective clusters that LLNL has ever brought into service.
+After their deployment, the TLCC2 clusters proved to be some of the most scalable, reliable, and cost-effective clusters that LLNL has ever brought into service.
 Users can run larger simulations with a higher job throughput than was previously possible on commodity systems.
-And with a consistent user environment, seamless software environment, and common operating system, the TLCC2 capacity computers make it easy for users to collaborate and resolve problems at any site.
+And with a consistent user environment, seamless software environment, and common operating system, the TLCC2 capacity computers made it easy for users to collaborate and resolve problems at any site.

-Delivery of the third generation of tri-lab clusters, referred to as Commodity Technology Systems, began in April 2016.
-In support of this and subsequent large commodity system deployments, computer scientists at the three laboratories are continuing their partnership with Red Hat to support TOSS on systems of up to 10,000 nodes.
+Delivery of the third generation of Tri-Lab clusters, referred to as Commodity Technology Systems (CTS-1) , began in April 2016.
+In support of this and subsequent large commodity system deployments, computer scientists at the three laboratories continued their partnership with Red Hat to support TOSS on systems of up to 10,000 nodes.

 To reference TOSS, please cite the following paper: Edgar A. León, Trent D’Hooge, Nathan Hanford, Ian Karlin, Ramesh Pankajakshan, Jim Foraker, Chris Chambreau, and Matthew L. Leininger.
 TOSS-2020: A Commodity Software Stack for HPC.
 In International Conference for High Performance Computing, Networking, Storage and Analysis, SC’20.
 IEEE Computer Society, November 2020.